learn-co-students/dumbo-web-060319/23-intro-to-js/README.md

 # DOM questions (https://www.w3schools.com/cssref/css_selectors.asp)
 * What is the DOM and why do I care about it?
+  Document Object Model
+  - HTML, CSS, JS (rendered by the browser)
+    - Passed into the browser

 * What does it mean that the DOM is a tree?
 * Why can't I get access to the DOM from a script tag in the <head>?
 * What is debugger and why is it cool?